Youssefzahir/pinger/README.md

-NB* If you continue to get "is not reachable" for reachabe addresses or the script gets stuck with the cursor blinking check to make sure that you have uncommented the correct myresponse variable definition
+NB* If you continue to get "is not reachable" for reachabe addresses or the script gets stuck with the cursor blinking check to make sure that you have uncommented the correct "myresponse" variable definition